timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 number of objects and the total size of a repository.
 In order to reduce bandwidth consumption and reduce the number of signatures, it is RECOMMENDED that issuing CAs cluster as many prefixes per ROA as possible, provided:

-It is RECOMMENDED that issuing CAs cluster multiple prefix per ROA in case:

  - Fate sharing is not a concern, for example, when both the parent and issuing CA are controlled by the same entity.